-Zappos’s CEO Tony Hsieh’s approach to customer service is unconventional, to say the least, but it’s working.
-He doesn’t analyze the expense of customer service or the call center.
-In fact, the metrics he cares about have nothing to do with efficiency, and everything to do with how satisfied a customer is at the end of a service call.
-Agents don’t use scripts, and they never upsell.
-Zappos customer service has one, simple goal: Make the customer happy no matter what.
-Period.
+Zappos’s CEO Tony Hsieh’s takes an unconventional approach to customer service.
+In fact, Zappos culture was once perfectly described as being proudly-weird.
+He doesn’t analyze the expense of customer service or the contact center.
+He ditches the all-too-common mentality that the job of a contact center is to operate at the lowest cost, highest efficiency possible.
+Actually, the metrics he cares about have nothing to do with efficiency and everything to do with how satisfied a customer is at the end of a service call.
+Agents don’t use scripts and they never upsell.

-To develop a great culture, you have to start with a set of core company values.
-If a set of values needs to be developed, Hsieh recommends starting with personal values, which should easily translate into corporate values.
-You can check out Zappos’s Values here.
+To develop a great culture, you have to create a set of core company values for your company to rally around.
+To develop a company’s values, Hsieh recommends starting with personal values, then translating those into the corporate values that guide a company.
+Check out Zappos’s Values, here.

-Zappos’s customer base is loyal – even discounts and coupons from competitors typically won’t sway them.
+Zappos’ customer base is incredibly loyal – even discounts and regularly-dished-out coupons from competitors typically don’t sway them.
 In fact, 75% of Zappos’s purchases come from returning customers.
-In their eyes, the reassurance that any issues with their purchase will be met with great customer service is worth the extra money.
-Not only are Zappos customers super loyal, but they’re also big fans of the brand, and they want the world to know.
+In their customers’ eyes, the promise of great service is worth the extra pennies.
+Not only are Zappos’ customers loyal, but they’re brand advocates and promoters, too.
 An impressive 44% of new customers heard about Zappos via word of mouth.

 Would you allow your call center agent to do the following without approval?

-- Refund a customer for a defective product, and then send out a replacement for free
+- Refund a customer for a defective product, and then send a replacement for free.